Palliative care means comfort.

 Because choices and priorities may shift over the course of a person’s illness, there’s always the option of switching the type of care received.
 Patients in palliative care may transition directly into hospice if they opt to halt treatment later.
 Likewise, hospice patients who choose to restart curative treatment may switch to palliative care.

 If you or a loved one is in need of palliative care, reach out to Three Oaks Palliative Care today.
-We provide caring and quality palliative and hospice care services in Texas and nearby states.
+We provide caring and quality palliative and hospice care services in Texas and Illinois.

 To learn more, please click on the tabs below: